If you plan to move states, can you take your Medicare or Medicaid plans with you? The answer depends on whether you have ori...Read more

 Medicaid will not count a nursing home resident's home as an asset when determining eligibility for Medicaid as long as the resident intends to return home (in some states, the nursing home resident must prove a likelihood of returning home).
 In addition, the resident's equity interest in the home must be less than $1,033,000 in 2023.
 Figures are adjusted annually for inflation.

-But your equity interest depends on whether you own the home by yourself or with someone else.
+The equity value of the home is the fair market value minus any debts secured by the home, such as a mortgage or a home equity loan.
+For example, if your home has a fair market value of $400,000 and an outstanding mortgage of $100,000, the equity value is $300,000.
+Your equity interest depends on whether you own the home by yourself or with someone else.
 If you own the home by yourself, your equity interest is the entire equity value.
 If you own your home jointly with your spouse or someone else, your equity interest is only half of the home’s equity value.

 The home equity rule does not apply if the Medicaid applicant's spouse or a child who is under 21 or is blind or disabled lives in the home.

 While the house may not need to be sold in order to qualify for Medicaid, state Medicaid agencies will likely place a lien on any real estate owned by a Medicaid beneficiary during their lifetime.
 The state can't impose a lien if a spouse, a disabled or blind child, a child under age 21, or a sibling with an equity interest in the house is living in the house.